Rat running: Side-street usage

 Motorists familiar with an area sometimes use side streets or other smaller roads that run parallel to the main road.
 They are generally local people who know these streets and the pros and cons of using them as alternatives to the main road.
 Use of satellite navigation apps with real-time traffic information can also be used by motorists unfamiliar with an area to route around congested main roads via side streets.

 Red light avoidance

 In some places, motorists avoid stopping at a red light by turning onto a side street or into a parking lot to bypass it.

-In some countries, red lights can be avoided by turning right on red (or left in drive-on-the-left countries), making a U-turn, and then turning right (or left) again back on to the street on which the motorist was traveling.
+In some countries, red lights can be avoided by turning right on red (or left in drive-on-the-left countries), making a U-turn, and then turning right (or left) again back on to the street on which the motorist was travelling.
 This may require less time than waiting for the light to turn green.